kac123451/SQL-Fruits_VegesUK/README.md

 Hi!
-I would like to present you my analysis for Fruits and Vegetables in UK from 2018 till 2023, I am interested in understanding the following:
+I would like to present my analysis of fruit and vegetables in the UK between 2018 and 2023,

-##### Method for this analysis is EDA.
-(Exploratory Data Analysis - Method used by scientist to analyze datasets and summarize their main charascteristics)
+I am interested in understanding the following:

 # Ask
 * How have the prices of fruits and vegetables changed over years?